Complete Sentence Worksheets To Print:

 The Cider Mill

-– Draw lines in the run-on sentences to separate different thoughts.
+- Draw lines in the run-ons to separate all the different thoughts.

-Then rewrite the sentence, revising it to make three or more sentences.
+Then rewrite the sentence, revising it to make three or more thoughts.

 Skippy - Rewrite